Kira Kira Happy Hirake! Cocotama

 Kira Kira Happy ★ Hirake!
-Cocotama is a Japanese anime television series animated by OLM, Inc. and a sequel and a spinoff to Kamisama Minarai: Himitsu no Cocotama, based on both the series of toys and Media Franchise created by Bandai Namco Holdings.
+Cocotama is a Japanese anime television series animated by OLM, Inc. that serves as a sequel and spinoff to Kamisama Minarai: Himitsu no Cocotama, based on both the Cocotama series of toys and the Cocotama media franchise created by Bandai Namco Holdings.
 The series was directed by Norio Nitta and written by Michihiro Tsuchiya (Mirmo De Pon!, PriPara, Cross Game) with character designs by Shinobu Ookawa.
 The series aired on all TXN stations in Japan from September 6, 2018 to September 26, 2019, replacing Himitsu no Cocotama in its initial timeslot.

-An original net animation spinoff, titled Mono no Kamisama Cocotama began airing online at September 26, 2019, on YouTube.
+An original net animation spinoff, titled Mono no Kamisama Cocotama, aired on YouTube starting on September 26, 2019.

 Story

 A long time ago, Haruka Hoshinogawa made a wish with the town's old cherry blossom tree with her grandfather while receiving a present from him: a cherry blossom ribbon.
 As she grew up, she treasured the gift given to her while starting fifth grade in her school.
 One day, upon noting that the old cherry blossom tree is wilting, her grandfather left the shop to explore the world and let Haruka take care of the store in his absence.
 The next day while sleeping, her treasured ribbon sprouted a strange egg, revealing a Cocotama, a god born from an object cherished with love and care.
 Haruka woke up and accidentally saw the Cocotama on the table, retreated to her Hiding Egg.
 As Haruka picked it up, it changed into a mysterious key.
 Left with some questions, the Cocotama introduced herself as Ribbon, and Haruka learned about the existence of her kind and the mysteries behind the strange key she had.
 Ribbon realized that the key is the Key of Wonders and that Haruka was chosen by it to be the Legendary Contractor to the Cocotamas.
 Now, both of them try to run the shop and meet new Cocotama friends while discovering the mysteries and powers behind the Key of Wonders.